This group of activities is focused on how to create using computer science.

 Some things you need to know:

-This is a self-led tutorial that is available in multiple languages.
+This tutorial exists in multiple languages.

 Some things you need to know:

-Here is a link to this student-led activity.
+Here is a link to the activity.

 Create your own PoemPortrait